apache/couchdb-documentation/src/cluster/sharding.rst

 can take the author's (15 year) old lab server.
 It gets noticeably slower with more than one shard and high load, as the hard drive must seek more.

-How many shards you should X depends, as always, on your use case and your hardware.
+How many shards you should have depends, as always, on your use case and your hardware.
 If you do not know what to do, use the default of 8 shards.